Frenuloplasty of penis

 You should retract your foreskin on a daily basis to maintain the benefits of the surgery after 3 days

-• You will be given a copy of letter which should be given to your GP
+You will be given a copy of the GP letter which should be given to your doctor

 You should refrain from sexual activity (intercourse and masturbation) for up to four to six weeks

-Smoking and surgery: Ideally, we would prefer you to stop smoking before any procedure.
-Smoking can worsen some urological conditions and makes complications more likely after surgery.
+Please stop smoking before and after any procedure.
+Smoking can delay the wound healing and makes complications more likely after the operation.

 What are the risks, consequences and alternatives associated with you having a frenuloplasty?

 Most operations are straightforward; however as with any surgical procedure, there is a some chance of side-effects or complications such as:

-Bleeding from the wound site (occurs in 2 - 3% of patients), but is usually minimal and settles quickly.
-Infection can occur and is usually mild, but can be potentially serious (less than 1% of patients).
-Infection which may require antibiotics and medicated honey dressing/gel.
+Bleeding from the wound site (occurs in 2 - 3% of patients) but is usually minimal and settles quickly.
+Infection can arise and is usually minor but can be possibly serious with an incidence of less than 1% of patients.
 Tenderness of the scar at the site of your frenulum.
-Dissatisfaction with the cosmetic result.
-Failure to improve your symptoms which may result in the need for full circumcision Redo operation or full circumcision: 10% foreskin becoming tight again due to scarring.
+Dissatisfied with the cosmetic result.
+Failure to improve your symptoms which may result in the need for a full circumcision.
+Redo operation or full circumcision: 10% foreskin becoming tight again due to scarring.

 Best alternative for tight foreskin is circumcision (full)

 Following 3 days after the operation, it is VERY IMPORTANT that you retracts your foreskin each day to avoid the foreskin becoming tight again due to scarring.
 If you are concerned about any of these risks, or have any further queries, please speak to us immediately.

 This information contains evidence-based information about your proposed by the British Association of Urological Surgeons (BAUS 2017)